Career Advice

 Also, you should wake up with enough time to wake up, shower, get dressed, and arrive to work early in order to avoid the high stress of feeling like you will be late to work.
 Leave 10 to 15 minutes extra to make up for traffic or other non-preventable situations.

 You should also strive to take regular breaks throughout the workday.
-This can give you time to practice mindfulness, meditative, or other relaxation technique that can help you calm down to avoid excessive worry.
+This can give you time to practice mindfulness, meditation, or other relaxation techniques that can help you calm down to avoid excessive worry.
 Try to use your breaks to walk around and get away from your work area to relax.

 You should also try to prioritize the tasks that you are expected to complete.
 Do the things that are more important or need to be completed earlier first.
 Then, you can have a less stressful time having to complete urgent work later.
 You can also try to break larger work up into smaller steps.
 This provides a sense of completion and accomplishment and also makes large tasks seem more manageable.
 These steps also break up the project so you can practice mindfulness or take the necessary breaks.
 Finally, try to keep a tidy and organized work area.
 This can reduce stress and increase productivity.